BryanL2303/cvwo-2024-winter-assignment-backend/README.md

 # Project Status

 Further improvements to be made:
-1. Validate parameters before performing actions, return error otherwise
-2. Filling in missing documentations for each function in the controllers
+1. Filling in missing documentations for each function in the controllers
-3. Instead of using post request for everything switch to get for unnecessary requests.
+2. Instead of using post request for everything switch to get for unnecessary requests.